February Growing Tips

 February can be a difficult month for working outside, but its certainly the most optimistic of the year.
 So far, we have had wind, rain snow and heavy frosts, which can keep even the hardiest gardeners indoors.

-The middle of February usually means that the light increases so it’s a good time to sow seeds and do more up your plot.
-But it’s good to remember that St Marys has very cold winds blowing right through and lots of frost pockets, so check out your plot regularly and wait for the right conditions.
+But the middle of February usually means that the light increases so it’s a good time to sow seeds and do more up your plot.
+But it’s good to remember that St Marys has very cold winds blowing right through and lots of frost pockets, so check out you plot regularly and wait for the right conditions.

 Sow under glass:

 - Early greenhouse tomatoes in a warm greenhouse – three years ago I moved my tomatoes into a cold greenhouse in feb and they got frosted, so last year I put them inside a cold frame inside the greenhouse, and the greenhouse was flooded!
 So, this year I’m keeping them at home until march!
 Good varieties to try are Tropical, Sungold, Rosella, Bombonera, Indigo Berries, Orkado, and for blight free tomatoes outside, try Mountain Magic.
 Red Alert is a fantastic bush tomato for outside, it doesn’t need side shooting and you get really early crops.

-- Summer Cabbages – Candissa is a good choice, they don’t grow too big and so can be grown under tunnel nets, or if you like large cabbages try Brunswick.
-Earlier sown cabbages heart up better than ones sown later.
+- Summer Cabbages – Candissa is a good choice, or if you like large cabbages try Brunswick.
+Earlier sown cabbages will heart up better.

-- Leeks – my dad grew leeks for nearly 50 years on the same plot at St Marys with no problems, but in the last three years my leeks have had what I thought was leek moth damage, but is actually allium leaf minor damage.
-I want to try and net them with enviromesh, but I also find earthing them up helps.
+- Leeks – my dad grew leeks for 50 years on the same plot with no problems, but in the last few years my leeks have had leek moth damage, so this year I am going to net them with enviromesh.

-- Broad Beans – a hardy variety in pots under glass if the ground is too cold.
+- Broad Beans – a hardy variety in pots inside if ground is too cold.

-- Onions – you can still sow seeds but the earlier you sow them the larger the bulbs will be.
+- Onions – can still sow seeds but the later you leave them the smaller they will be.

 - Jerusalem artichokes.